 80: Normal activity with effort; some symptoms of disease

-70: Cares for self; unable to carry on normal activity or active work
+70: Cares for self; unable to carry out normal activity or active work

 60: Requires occasional assistance but is able to care for needs